CJanecka/Projects_and_CTFs/Defensive Security/README.md

 *Figure 24 - Enabled alert for suspicious hourly POST method count.*
 ![apache alert http post](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/c665dbde-0020-4003-8967-aca60ca47de1)

-## Monitoring and Analyzing Attacks
+## Monitoring and Analyzing Windows Attacks

 We had been notified that VSI recently experienced several cyberattacks; unfortunately, this attack took down several of VSI’s systems.
 This targeted several systems, specifically, the Windows and Apache servers, which we were fortunately monitoring.
 Management provided us with additional logs from those same servers.
 These new logs cover the time period during which the attack occurred.